 It has no thorns, is non-toxic, and is relatively low-litter, making it a user-friendly vine that you can plant in areas frequented by people and pets.

-This twining vine readily grows up any nearby support structure such as a trellis, lattice, or fence to form a dense screen.
+This twining vine readily grows up any nearby support structure, such as a trellis, lattice, or fence, to form a dense screen.
 It’s beautiful when rambling over the top of a ramada or pergola.
-When unsupported, plants will grow into a sprawling ground cover.
+When unsupported, plants will grow as a sprawling ground cover.

 Yellow Orchid Vine: